 You can basically do everything on a ULI Board that you can do on a typical fiberglass board.
-However, because our nose and tail are not tapered, the turns may be less precise and on some of the larger waves (20 feet or greater) you may experience a little bit of a quiver.
 Unlike a fiberglass board, the ULI Board can be ridden in any surf and directly onto the sand.
 Due to the buoyancy of the board, you will also catch the wave more quickly and get up faster.

 Unlike fiberglass boards our boards do not ding or break.
-You do not have to worry about the fin box blowing out.
 You can ride your ULI Board directly onto the sand.
-Also, unlike soft boards, the ULI Board doesn’t take in any water and therefore, does not get waterlogged.

-In general, the ULI Boards, including the ULI Stand-Up Paddle Board, will roll up into a standard roller bag.
+In general, the ULI Boards, including the ULI Stand-Up Paddle Board, will roll up into a standard roller bag approximately 16″ tall x 32″ wide.
+It will be small enough to bring on a plane as your carry on.
 For more exact details contact firstname.lastname@example.org.

-After deflating the board, flip the board over with fins up.
-Begin rolling the board fins to nose so that the fins are on the inside and not in contact with the deck pad.
+After deflating the board, flip the board over with fins down.
+Begin rolling the board fins to nose so that the fins are on the inside and in contact with the deck pad.
 Once the board is completely rolled, secure the board with the supplied straps.